-Phil Kendon, a science teacher and 2005 NZ Science, Mathematics & Technology Teacher Fellow invited a group of Wellington Girls' College students and CWA New Media to come and learn more about the work of scientists at NIWA where his fellowship was based.
+Phil Kendon, a science teacher and 2005 New Zealand Science, Mathematics and Technology Teacher Fellow, invited a group of Wellington Girls' College students to come and learn more about the work of scientists at NIWA where his fellowship was based.

-Over three days the students were introduced to the video medium through a CWA New Media Hotshots Workshop.
-The students learnt how to use a camera, how to interview professionals, and the importance of research and planning prior to filming.
+Over 3 days, the students were introduced to the video medium through a Hotshots workshop.
+The students learnt how to use a camera and how to interview professionals and the importance of research and planning prior to filming.

 The students then went into production on location at NIWA in Evans Bay, Wellington.
-The students filmed interviews with scientists talking about their careers, and filmed the scientists working with specialist equipment used to measure greenhouse gases such as the gas chromatograph.
-The shoot culminated in a filming at the NIWA Atmospheric Research Station at Baring Heads on the isolated Wellington Coast.
+The students filmed interviews with scientists talking about their careers and filmed the scientists working with specialist equipment used to measure greenhouse gases such as the gas chromatograph.
+The shoot culminated in filming at the NIWA Atmospheric Research Station at Baring Head on the isolated Wellington coast.

 Climate change meets science and chemistry.

 Dominic Ferretti's research involves measuring greenhouse gases.
 Here he describes what he likes most about his job at NIWA and why he became a research scientist.

 Anitra Fraser from NIWA explains how she became a scientist and what she likes most about her job.